nokia-eda/docs/docs/getting-started/verification.md

 `Started` is good, anything else is bad!

-## Verifying node connectivity
+## Node connectivity

-The example topology deployed in the [previous step](onboarding-nodes.md#example-topology) resulted in creation of Nodes, with each Node represented by a simulator NOS.
-The Nodes in EDA are represented by the `TopoNode` resource, and this resource carries some status to indicate their health.
+The example topology deployed as part of the [quickstart](virtual-network.md) resulted in creation of topology nodes, with each node represented by an SR Linux simulator.
+The topology nodes in EDA are represented by the `TopoNode` resource, and this resource has a status field to indicate its health.

-The easiest way to tell the current state of nodes is via the [UI](accessing-the-ui.md), or via `kubectl`:
+The easiest way to tell the current state of nodes is via the [UI](try-eda.md#web-ui), or via `kubectl`:

 /// tab | :octicons-check-circle-24: All nodes are healthy